Meet the cosmic rock stars headed for the moon - KESQ

 By Katie Hunt, CNN

-Medieval moon watchers were similarly captivated by our celestial neighbor, making detailed descriptions of lunar phases and phenomena that have proved unexpectedly useful to scientists trying to solve a mystery today. [add link to story]
+Medieval moon watchers were similarly captivated by our celestial neighbor, making detailed descriptions of lunar phases and phenomena that have proved unexpectedly useful to scientists trying to solve a volcanic mystery on Earth today.

-The moon is also poised to inspire a future generation, with NASA’s Artemis program to establish a long-term human presence on the lunar surface marking an exciting milestone this week.
+The moon is also poised to inspire a future generation.
+This week, NASA and its international partners marked an exciting milestone as the Artemis program moved a step closer toward its goal to establish a long-term human presence on the lunar surface.

 Defying gravity